 Baking brownies in the sun oven

 The first thing we tried was the brownies.
-I used a glass pan even though the directions explained to use the darker pan — I read this afterwards — and they turned out wonderfully.
+I used a glass pan even though the directions explained to use the darker pan — I read this afterwards — but they still turned out wonderfully.

 Making rice in the sun oven